Musitano crime family: "Bomb City" and the Racco murder

-In January 1983, Tony was sentenced to 15 years in prison for bombing a number of businesses in Hamilton, including bakeries.
-While in prison, he orchestrated the murder of Toronto mobster Domenic Racco of the Siderno Group, who violated their cocaine trade agreement by dealing behind Musitano's back, and also owed the Musitano family as much as $500,000.
-Tony Musitano befriended inmate Billy Rankin at Millhaven Institution in Kingston who was due to be released in December that year.
-Giuseppe "Joey" Avignone, nephew of Tony and Dominic Musitano, often visited Tony in prison to discuss details of the plot, which were secretly recorded by the police.
-Rankin was released on December 7, and given "the okay" by Dominic Musitano.
-On December 10, 1983, Racco got into a car in front of his Mississauga apartment with Rankin, Dominic Musitano and Peter Majeste, thinking it was to discuss potential drug trade, but was taken to a railway track and killed.
+In January 1983, Tony Musitano was sentenced to life in prison (later reduced to 15 years on an appeal) for bombing a number of businesses in Hamilton, including the bakeries.
+Cummings, Wala and Lethbridge were also convicted in the same trial.
+Cummings was sentenced to imprisonment for life, while Lethbridge was sentenced to 18 years and Wala to 15 years.
+While in prison, Tony orchestrated the murder of Toronto mobster Domenic Racco of the Siderno Group, who violated their cocaine trade agreement by dealing behind Musitano's back, and also owed the Musitano family as much as $500,000.
+Racco was also arrested in February 1982 and charged in connection with a cocaine-trafficking conspiracy and was awaiting trial.
+At Millhaven Institution in Kingston, Tony Musitano befriended inmate Billy Rankin who was due to be released in December that year.
+Tony and Dominic's nephew, Giuseppe "Joey" Avignone, often visited Tony in prison to discuss details of the plot, conversations which were secretly recorded by police.
+Rankin was released on December 7, 1983, and given "the okay" by Dominic Musitano.
+On December 10, Racco got into a car in front of his Mississauga apartment with Rankin, Dominic Musitano and Peter Majeste, thinking it was to discuss potential drug trade, but was taken to a railway track and killed.
 In March 1984, Dominic and Tony Musitano, Avignone and Rankin were arrested.
 Dominic Musitano received six years for being an accessory after the fact to murder.
 Tony Musitano, already in prison on the bombing charges, was sentenced to 12 years concurrently, Avignone got five years and Rankin was sentenced to 12 years, all three pleading guilty to conspiracy to commit murder.
 Tony was granted full parole in 1990.

-The Mafia expert Antonio Nicaso stated: "They were not at the same level of Papalia.
+Journalist Jerry Langton called the Musitano family "more low-level crooks and thugs than [an] organized unit" who worked for the Papalia family.
+According to Mafia expert Antonio Nicaso: "They were not at the same level of Papalia.
 For many years, the Musitano family lived in the shadow of Papilia."
-The relationship between Papalia family and the Musitano family were never friendly as the paranoid Johnny Papalia did not trust the bad-tempered and combative Dominic Musitano, who in turn disliked Papalia as the boss of a more powerful family.
-Dominic Musitano's two sons Pasquale "Pat" or "Fat Pat" and Angelo "Ang" Musitano joined their father in organized crime.
-By 1992, the Hamilton-Wentworth Police estimated that the family was earning $14 million per year through various aspects of illegal gaming.
+The relationship between the Papalia family and the Musitanos was never friendly, as Johnny Papalia did not trust the bad-tempered and combative Dominic Musitano, who in turn disliked Papalia as the boss of a more powerful family.
+Dominic Musitano's two sons, Pasquale ("Pat" or "Fat Pat") and Angelo "Ang" Musitano, joined their father in organized crime.
+Pasquale was born in 1968 and became president of P&L Tire Recycling Inc. that his father purchased in 1983.
+By 1992, the Hamilton-Wentworth Police estimated that the family was earning $14 million per year through illegal gaming.